live-clones/gmsh/contrib/QuadOptimizer/README.md

 is not necessarily specification-compliant.
 Native logs and the input/binary manifest remain in the same output directory; no per-case quality reports or geometry files are committed.

+## Optional diagnostic files

+Optimization drivers save only the requested mesh by default.
+`gmshQuadV2Strategy --report path.json` explicitly enables its JSON report and the report-only closest-CAD audits. `gmshQuadOptimizer` accepts `input.msh face-tag|all output.msh` without a quality POS path; supplying that optional path retains the existing quality export behavior.
+`buildQuadV2Strategy.py --manifest path.json` requests a build manifest.

+`Mesh.SaveDebugFiles = 1` enables optional PACK/QuadQuasiStructured
+point views, background-field exports, intermediate debug meshes and the statistics JSON.
+It defaults to zero; high verbosity alone does not enable these exports. `Solver.SaveDatabaseJSON = 1` requests the additional JSON copy of a saved ONELAB database.
+The normal ONELAB database save policy remains controlled by `Solver.AutoSaveDatabase`.